actblue/burn-after-reading/README.md

 # Burn After Reading

-A tiny script to generate a printable HTML page (with QR codes) to back up your OTP secrets, [SSSS](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) passphrase shards, etc.
+A small script to generate a printable HTML page (with QR codes) to back up your OTP secrets, [SSSS](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) passphrase shards, etc.

+Secrets are never written unencrypted to disk; they're read from an encrypted file and the output is opened in your browser as a `data:text/html` URI.

 ## Input